E-commerce Platform

 My role & Tools

 I was part of the pitch team and responsible for the research and design of the Storefront and the App.
-UX work was presented to the client on October 2021.
+UX work was presented to the client in October 2021.
 I worked alongside a Senior UX Architect who focused on the V2 App.

 Time Line: 1 Week - 40 Hours